ridedott/renovate-config/.github/pull_request_template.md

 This Pull Request fulfills the following requirements:

 - [ ] The commit message follows our guidelines.
-- [ ] Tests for the changes have been added if needed.
 - [ ] Does not affect documentation or it has been added or updated.
-- [ ] Does not affect BigQuery data streams or updates functionality accordingly.
-Existing tables have been altered if needed.

 <!--
 Example: Resolves #1234